w3c-webmob/netinfo-usecases/README.md

 User gets to the advice of charge screen to confirm the payment:
 ![User prompted to pay with no user interaction](images/web_firefox_market_advise_of_charge.png)

-Currently, carrier billing payment providers usually need to maintain a list of IP ranges for each carrier.
-Such list is used in the server to decide whether the user can be identified via the network and trigger the identification with the required carrier.
+In order to decide what authentication process to trigger, payment providers currently try to identify the type of connection on the server.
+This usually entails maintaining lists of IP ranges for each carrier they integrate and some extra redirections.

 ## iOS
 This section examines how iOS makes use of network information.
 This section also examines various independent iOS applications, which are available in the AppStore.